Noah Song: Philadelphia Phillies

+Boston Red Sox (second stint)

+On August 4, 2023, after clearing waivers, Song was returned to the Boston Red Sox organization.
+In 7 games (6 starts) for the High–A Greenville Drive, he recorded a 4.15 ERA with 15 strikeouts across 21 2/3 innings pitched.

+On March 27, 2024, it was revealed that Song required Tommy John surgery, ruling him out for the entirety of the 2024 season.

 Naval career

 Song was originally accepted to the Navy pilot program in college, but had to change after being deemed too tall at 6 ft 4 in to operate planes and helicopters in the field.
 His job path was then changed to a Naval flight officer and flight mission commander, serving on helicopters.
 Song was originally scheduled to report to Naval Air Station Pensacola on November 1, 2019, to start training as a naval flight officer and begin his five-year commitment to serve, until he was selected to play for the United States national baseball team at the 2019 WBSC Premier 12 tournament during November 2–17.
 After the tournament, he was scheduled to report to flight school in Pensacola in December 2019.

 In December 2019, Admiral Robert P. Burke, Vice Chief of Naval Operations, denied Song’s petition to delay his active service time, requiring Song to attend flight school and delay his professional baseball career.
 Acting Secretary of the Navy Thomas Modly, along with Defense Secretary Mark Esper, could grant Song a waiver—against Admiral Burke's recommendation—but a Navy spokesperson said that no final decision had been made.

 In June 2020, it was reported that Song had received orders to report to flight school in Pensacola by June 26.
 He was expected to be eligible to apply for early release from his training in May 2021.
 In May 2022, it was reported that Song had completed his flight training, and applied for a waiver to return to playing baseball.
 In February 2023, the Navy granted Song's request, allowing him to change status from active duty to selected reserve.